mantidproject/mantid/docs/source/interfaces/Indirect Bayes.rst

 EMin & EMax
   The energy range to perform fitting within.

+Preview Spectrum
+  Changes the spectrum displayed in the preview plot.

+Plot Current Preview
+  Plots the currently selected preview plot in a separate external window

+Run
+  Runs the processing configured on the current tab.

-Plot Result
+Plot
-  Plots the result workspaces.
+  Plots the selected parameter stored in the result workspaces.

 Save Result
   Saves the result in the default save directory.